-The pile capacity can be determined by breaking the pile from the girder and performing a load test by jacking against the girder or performing a CAPWAP test.
+The pile capacity can be determined by breaking the pile from the girder and performing a load test by jacking against the girder or performing a Case Pile Wave Analysis Program (CAPWAP) test.

 Crane girder strengthening can be accomplished in many ways.
-A common method is to drive piles on either side of the girder and install a header beam between them.
+One method is to drive piles on either side of the girder and install a header beam between them.

-Liftech has two current projects where we are considering coring a hole through the girder, installing an H-pile, roughening the cored wall of the girder, and connecting the load from the girder to the pile with shear friction.
+Liftech has projects where we considered coring a hole through the girder, installing an H-pile or auger pile, roughening the cored wall of the girder, and connecting the load from the girder to the pile with shear friction.
 The substantial longitudinal girder reinforcing will provide the required confinement forces.
 A similar approach has been successfully used in the offshore oil industry with grouting between the platform leg jacket and the leg.